Steven Kwan Player Props: Guardians vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 14th in the league.
+- The pitching staff for the Red Sox has a collective 8.8 K/9, which ranks 13th in the league.

-- The Red Sox have a 4.64 team ERA that ranks 24th across all league pitching staffs.
+- The Red Sox have the 24th-ranked team ERA among all league pitching staffs (4.62).

-- Red Sox pitchers combine to surrender 77 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).
+- The Red Sox rank 21st in baseball in home runs surrendered (77 total, 1.2 per game).

-- The Red Sox will send Crawford (1-2) out to make his fourth start of the season.
-He is 1-2 with a 3.48 ERA and 33 strikeouts through 33 2/3 innings pitched.
+- Dermody will start for the Red Sox, his first this season.

 © 2023 Data Skrive.
 All rights reserved.